Star of Courage (Australia)

-The Star of Courage (SC) is a bravery decoration awarded to Australians.
+The Star of Courage (SC) is a bravery decoration awarded by Australia.
 It is awarded for acts of conspicuous courage in circumstances of great peril.
 The SC was created on 14 February 1975.
-It is awarded by the governor-general of Australia, with the approval of the Sovereign, on the recommendation of the Australian Bravery Decorations Council.
+It is approved by the governor-general of Australia, on the recommendation of the Australian Bravery Decorations Council.
 The decoration recognises acts of bravery by members of the community.
 They selflessly put themselves in jeopardy to protect the lives or property of others.
 It is ranked second in the Australian civil bravery decorations in the Australian Honours System.
 Recipients of the Star of Courage are entitled to use the post-nominal letters "SC".

 Description

 Medal

 The Star of Courage is a silver, ribbed star with seven points ensigned with the Crown of Saint Edward.
 The obverse has the shield and crest of the Commonwealth Coat of Arms surmounted by a Federation Star.

 Ribbon and bar

-A suspender bar is engraved with the words For Courage.
+A suspender bar is engraved with the words "For Courage".
 The 32mm medal ribbon is dark red with a central magenta band of 14mm width, representing the colours of venous and arterial blood.